Ra-is/invoice-api/README.md

 The Invoicing REST Backend API is a PHP Laravel-based project that aims to provide a robust and efficient solution for managing and generating invoices.
 The API allows users to create and manage invoices, track inventory, and implement user authentication and authorization.
 For simplicity this api uses the basic authentication

+## Documentation

+See the [documentation](https://documenter.getpostman.com/view/21869124/2s93zCYL9M) for sample request and response

 ## Table of Contents

 - [Project Description](#project-description)